School of Architecture,

 Faculty of Social Sciences

-Through our acclaimed live projects programme, you can work with local, regional and international groups on real-life challenges.
-You could be building and designing urban masterplans or designing in detail.
+Through our innovative Live Projects you can work with local, regional and international groups on real-life challenges.
+You could be building, designing urban masterplans or designing in detail.

 Validated by the Royal Institute of British Architects (RIBA) at Part 2 and prescribed by the Architects Registration Board (ARB).

 - Management and Practice 1

 - Live Project 2

 Choose from a range of optional modules.
 These might include: